Relative Calabi-Yau structures and ice quivers with potential

-endowed with the product topology is the complete $l$-augmented pseudo-compact dg algebra characterised by the universal property: for any complete $l$-augmented pseudo-compact dg algebra $A$, any morphism $V\to A$ in the category of pseudo-compact dg $l$-bimodules extends uniquely to a morphism $T_l V\to A$ in the category of complete $l$-augmented pseudo-compact dg algebras. \end{remark}
+endowed with the product topology is the complete $l$-augmented pseudocompact dg algebra characterised by the universal property: for any complete $l$-augmented pseudocompact dg algebra $A$, any morphism $V\to \ker \eps$, where $\eps \colon A \to l$ is the augmentation map, in the category of pseudocompact dg $l$-bimodules extends uniquely to a morphism $(T_l V, d)\to A$ in the category of complete $l$-augmented pseudocompact dg algebras. \end{remark}

 \begin{proposition} Let $l_A$ and $l_B$ be finite-dimensional semisimple $k$-algebras and let $\varphi \colon l_B \to l_A$ be a morphism between $k$-algebras (which does not necessarily preserve the unit!).
-Then $l_B$ is isomorphic via $\varphi$ to the restriction of $l_A$ along $\varphi$ as an $l_B$-module if and only if $\varphi$ is a section of $k$-algebras. \end{proposition} \begin{proof} The sufficiency of the condition is obvious.
+Denote by $\varphi_*(l_A)\liso l_A \cdot \varphi(1_{l_B})$ the restriction to $l_B$ of the free $l_A$-module of rank one.
+Then $\varphi$ induces the isomorphism $l_B \iso \varphi_*(l_A)$ of $l_B$-modules if and only if $\varphi$ is a section of $k$-algebras. \end{proposition} \begin{proof} The sufficiency of the condition is obvious.
 Let us prove that it is necessary.
-Since the finite-dimensional $k$-algebras $l_A$ and $l_B$ are semisimple, by the Wedderburn-Artin theorem, we may and will assume that they are products of matrix algebras over division rings over $k$.
+Since the finite-dimensional $k$-algebras $l_A$ and $l_B$ are semisimple, by the Wedderburn--Artin theorem, we may and will assume that they are products of matrix algebras over division algebras over $k$.
 Explicitly, we have